EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 ## Create the Docker VM

+Clone this git repository to your workstation and change to this directory (`_docker_vm`).

 Run:

 ```
 make
 ```

-This will create the VM disk image (`./VMs/docker-vm.qcow`) and automatically install Debian from scratch using the minimal netboot installer, install Docker, and boot the VM for the first time after install.
+This will create the VM disk image under this same directory (`./VMs/docker-vm.qcow`) and automatically install Debian from scratch using the minimal netboot installer and install Docker.

-You can use this same command to restart the VM if it is ever shutdown.
-(It will not attempt to reinstall if the existing disk image is found.)

 *Note*: this process is designed to run and block until the VM is shutdown.

+Running `make` multiple times is safe, if the disk image is found, installation is skipped.

-Wait until you see the text `Booting Docker VM now ...`, leave it running, and open a new terminal session to follow the next steps.
+Wait until you see the text `Booting Docker VM now ...`, then leave it running in your terminal, and open a new secondary terminal session to follow the next steps.

 Switch your local docker context to the new VM:

 ```
 docker context use docker-vm
 ```

+(You can see all the available contexts and switch between them: `docker context ls`, the script automatically created the `docker-vm` context for you.)

 Now you should be able to control the remote Docker server using the local Docker client.
 Try running this from your workstation: